The 25 Best Polish Foods You Need to Try

 2. Red Barszcz

-Sticking with soups, barszcz is a red beet broth typically served as an appetizer on Christmas Eve.
-Add some body to your barszcz by dropping in a few minced meat or mushroom mini-dumplings (uszki).
-But remember, no meat on Christmas Eve.
+Sticking with soups, barszcz is a red beet broth typically served as an appetizer on Christmas Eve, but enjoyable year-round.

 If you hate your current cucumber salad recipe, look no further than this creamy concoction.
 First, you slice and salt some cucumbers to draw out the water.
 While your cucumber slices drain, chop up some onion, dill (an herb I personally find unpleasant, but let’s stick to tradition), or both.